 Unfortunately, the data reporting process used by CMS was significantly flawed.
 Payment information was collected from less than 1% of U.S. laboratories, and of participating labs, large commercial laboratories submitted 90% of the data despite performing only 50% of tests in the U.S. These large laboratories take advantage of efficiencies of scale, allowing them to charge lower rates than other labs on a per-test comparison.
 This skewing of the data toward lower rates discounts more holistic data from other critically important labs.
 As a result, according to projections by CMS, Medicare payments to laboratories will be cut $670 million in 2018 and $3.93 billion over a decade.
 These cuts significantly exceed Congress’ original estimation, by almost six fold.

 The laboratory community has been actively pushing policymakers to address the flaws in PAMA, especially for the sake of patients in rural areas.
 This population will be the first to suffer if it becomes financially nonviable for local laboratories to provide essential services and healthcare providers are forced to outsource their laboratory services.
 As part of this push, the American Clinical Laboratory Association has an ongoing lawsuit against CMS asserting the agency ignored congressional intent by using flawed data to set rates.

-AACC Comment Letters
+ADLM Comment Letters